 US lawmakers express concern over Delhi violence

 "We must speak out in the face of threats to human rights in India," he said.
-Democratic presidential candidate and Senator Elizabeth Warren also a swipe at the violence, saying, "It's important to strengthen relationships with democratic partners like India.
+Democrat presidential candidate and Senator Elizabeth Warren said, "It's important to strengthen relationships with democratic partners like India.
 But we must be able to speak truthfully about our values, including religious freedom and freedom of expression, and violence against peaceful protesters is never acceptable."

 Congresswoman Rashida Talib tweeted, "This week, Trump visited India but the real story should be the communal violence targeting Muslims in Delhi right now.
 We cannot be silent as this tide of anti-Muslim violence continues across India."
 The violence in Delhi prominently featured in the mainstream media.